SindyPin/Causal_ML_LC/README.md

 > Piñero S *et al.* (2025) *Causal Machine‑Learning Framework for Early Detection of Long COVID* (CIKM ’25).

-The camera‑ready PDF is found in `docs/`, while Supplementary Material 1 (gene & pathway lists) and Supplementary Material 2 (full model metrics) are in `sm/`.
+The Supplementary Materials (gene & pathway lists and full model metrics) are in `SM/`.

 ---